Diamond Miners vs Isolation Systems

 Overview

-This method involves mixing a saturated cannabinoid solution and chilling the system.
-Which quickly reduces solubility and causes the target compound—typically THCa—to “crash out” of solution rapidly.
+This method involves mixing a saturated target compound solution and chilling the system.
+Which quickly reduces solubility and causes the target compound—typically isolated compounds—to “crash out” of solution rapidly.

 Pros